Aditya-Rajgor/Personal-Projects/Global Terrorism/README.md

 ## Issues with current analysis
- 1. All the graphs are made upon number of counts (This only shows how often they happents not acutual fatality those attacks caused)
+ 1. All the graphs are made upon number of counts (This only shows how often they occurs not acutual fatality those attacks caused)
     * Solution would be to make bar chart showing kills and Injured.
  2. In choropleth map countries are missing
     * Actual countries